brunoterkaly/building-restful-service-with-java/README.md

 The project is called SimpleRestfulService.
 You are seeing the completed version.
 We will run the project by right-mouse clicking in Project Explorer and choosing "Run on Server."

-Be sure to see part 2 of this post here:
+Be sure to see part 2 of this post here, where we actually run this service in an Azure hosted cluster.

 https://github.com/brunoterkaly/run-dcos-on-azure